Moving on after treatment for a myelodysplastic syndrome

 At some point after your cancer is found and treated, you may find yourself in the office of a new doctor who does not know about your cancer.
 It is important that you be able to give your new doctor the exact details of your diagnosis and treatment.
 Gathering these details soon after treatment may be easier than trying to get them at some point in the future.
 Make sure you have this information handy and always keep copies for yourself:

 - A copy of your pathology report from any biopsy or surgery

 - If you had surgery, a copy of your operative report

 - If you were in the hospital, a copy of the discharge summary that the doctor wrote when you were sent home from the hospital

 - If you had radiation treatment, a summary of the type and dose of radiation and when and where it was given

-- A list of your drugs, drug doses, and when you took them
+- If you were treated with a drug therapy (such as chemotherapy, hypomethylating drugs, immunotherapy, or growth factors), a list of your drugs, drug doses, and when you took them

 The doctor may want copies of this information for his records, but always keep copies for yourself.